The EU Ink Ban: What does it mean for Tattoo Removal?

 What does this mean for Tattoo Artists?

 Under these new regulations, the biggest effect will be seen via the ban of use on isopropyl alcohol (which is commonly found in tattoo inks) causing a major shift in ink manufacturing and where artists are able to purchase their supplies.
-Although alternatives are available, tattoo artists admit that they will have to get used to the consistency and functionality in practice of these alternative inks.
+Although alternatives are available, tattoo artists admit that they will have to get used to the consistency and functionality in the practice of these alternative inks.

 On a separate note, some pigments included in the ban are much harder to find alternatives for.
-Specifically Pigment Blue 15 and Pigment Green 7 which are heavily used among the tattoo community.
+Specifically Pigment Blue 15 and Pigment Green 7 which are heavily used in the tattoo community.
 Artists are worried that the ban specifically on these colors will have an impact on the palette they are able to work with and therefore will ultimately have an impact on their art as a whole.
 In response, the EU has given a grace period of use on these two pigments to allow time for alternatives to be found.

 Artists established within the tattoo community worry that the ban could lead to an increase in black market tattoos, ultimately creating more of a health risk than seen prior to these new regulations.

 The EU Ink ban focuses primarily around the public’s safety and ensuring the long term safety of individuals pursuing body art.
 The European Commission released a statement that said “The restriction covers carcinogenic, mutagenic and reprotoxic substances, chemicals prohibited in cosmetics, skin sensitizers, skin and eye irritants, metal impurities, aromatic amines, and some pigments”.
 The European Chemicals Agency (ECA) worries that ink pigments are able to move into organs outside of the skin including the lymphatic system and liver which over time could cause carcinogenic effects.